 What we like: Climbing expertise transfers over nicely to mountain-ready tent designs.

-Black Diamond is a climbing company first, but that expertise has trickled down nicely as they expanded into 4-season-ready tents and shelters.
-Their Eldorado in particular has been a classic for decades: this single-wall, two-pole shelter can withstand blustery alpine conditions and tough summit pushes with expedition-ready durability and build quality at a fairly low weight (5 lbs.
+Black Diamond is a climbing company first, but that expertise has trickled down nicely as they expanded into four-season-ready tents and shelters.
+Their Eldorado in particular has been a classic for decades: This single-wall, two-pole shelter can withstand blustery alpine conditions and tough summit pushes with expedition-ready durability and build quality at a fairly low weight (5 lbs.
 1 oz.).
 It doesn’t breathe nearly as well as double-wall alternatives, but the weight savings are worth it for many alpinists (and weather protection is often the bigger concern).

-At the time of publishing, Black Diamond’s tent collection is fairly limited and comprises only seven designs (a couple of which come in varying capacities).
-And all are decidedly technical and overkill in both price and performance for below-treeline adventures (the aforementioned Eldorado costs a steep $730).
+At the time of publishing, Black Diamond’s tent collection is fairly limited and comprises only eight designs (a couple of which come in varying capacities).
+And all are decidedly technical and overkill in both price and performance for below-treeline adventures (the aforementioned Eldorado costs a steep $800).
 In other words, casual campers and backpackers need not apply.
 But the brand continues to make inroads year after year, and we’re hopeful that their lineup will continue to expand.

-Popular models: Wawona and Mountain 25
+Popular models: Wawona and Bastion

 What we like: A popular sight at high-altitude basecamps across the world.